Anyone for a jumbo disco – or a gym session to work off that meal?

 Only the Airbus concepts of a large bar and showers for the A380 have made it into reality.

-Emirates, the champion of the A380 with 100 in service has a sensational bar in the upper rear cabin for premium passengers along with showers for first class up forward.
+Emirates, the champion of the A380 has a bar in the upper rear cabin for premium passengers along with showers for first-class up forward.

 One Airbus concept that didn’t get past the mock-up stage was the duty-free shop.